 Miranda Buck is now officially allowed to add the title "Dr" to her name and her other academic titles, RN(Paeds), BA(Hons), MPhil.

 Ingrid Wilson and Sonia Reisenhofer recently passed their PhDs.
+And so did Fetene Belihu Berhanu not long after.

 The title of Miranda's thesis is 'Nipple pain in early motherhood'.
 Her supervisors were Lisa Amir at JLC and Karalyn McDonald at Monash University.